AnkitPandoh/resource-server/README.md

  3. Next thing is to configure the tokenServices which can be done by the bean that define the token services and that should be instance of ResourceServerTokenServices.
  4. The main idea to implement ResourceServerTokenServices is to override its loadAuthentication method which will return OAuth2Authentication object after validating the access token successfully.
 This is important when we have separated  resource server from the authorization server.
 If both were in the same place then DefaultTokenServices would have been sufficient.
  5. Next important thing is that - The @EnableResourceServer annotation adds a filter of type OAuth2AuthenticationProcessingFilter automatically to the Spring Security filter chain.
- 6. It�s a pre-authentication filter for OAuth2 protected resources.
+ 6. It's a pre-authentication filter for OAuth2 protected resources.
 Extracts an OAuth2 token from the incoming request and uses it to populate the Spring Security context with an {@link OAuth2Authentication} (if used in conjunction with an
  	{@link OAuth2AuthenticationManager}).
  7. To execute step 6, it needs and Oauth2AuthenticationManager, which gets registered when spring include this filter.
 And This authentication manager uses ResourceServerTokenServices loadAuthentication method to get the Oauth2Authentication object and sets the Spring security context thereby concluding that user is authenticated and can use oauth protected apis